steveiaco/COMP354-Team-E/README.md

 The recommended IDE is PyCharm as it enables the user to set the root source file directory.

 1. Clone the repository using `https://github.com/steveiaco/COMP354-Team-E.git`
-2. Open PyCharm
+1. Open PyCharm
-3. Click Open in the "Welcome to Pycharm" window or click "File"->"Open"
+1. Click Open in the "Welcome to Pycharm" window or click "File"->"Open"
-4. Navigate and select the "COMP354-Team-E" folder that was created in step 1
+1. Navigate and select the "COMP354-Team-E" folder that was created in step 1
-5. Click Ok
+1. Click Ok
-6. Right click the COMP354-Team-E folder in the PyCharm project explorer, "Mark Directory As"->"Sources Root"
+1. Right click the COMP354-Team-E folder in the PyCharm project explorer, "Mark Directory As"->"Sources Root"
-6. Right click the Functions folder (under the COMP354-Team-E folder) in the PyCharm project explorer, "Mark Directory As"->"Sources Root"
+1. Right click the Functions folder (under the COMP354-Team-E folder) in the PyCharm project explorer, "Mark Directory As"->"Sources Root"
-7. Click "Run"->"Run...", setup your Python configuration, and choose the calculator.py to run the project
+1. Click "Run"->"Run...", setup your Python configuration, and choose the calculator.py to run the project

+## Running unit tests

+In order to run unit tests, you must have the following packages available

+1. pandas

+In order to launch the tests,

+1. Open a terminal and cd to the root of the project
+1. Run "py run_tests.py"